guidance-guarantee-programme/pension_guidance/content/privacy.md

 During a Pension Wise guidance appointment questions will be asked about your personal and family affairs, financial arrangements and plans and general state of health.

 These details will be shared with our Pension Wise partners to provide you with a summary of your appointment.
-They may also be shared anonymously with third parties to help the Government analyse and improve the performance of the service.
+They may also be shared anonymously with third parties to help the government analyse and improve the performance of the service.

 If shared in this way, your information would be used only for this purpose and will not be disclosed any further.